 - Lipomas located on the buttocks, thigh, and groin

 Generally, if there is any doubt or if the individual wishes to have a peace of mind, an excision of the lipoma is warranted.

-How is the surgery for the lipoma carried out?
+How is the surgery for the lipoma removal in Singapore carried out?

-The Lipoma removal surgery can be carried out under local anaesthesia or general anaesthesia.
+The surgery for Lipoma removal in Singapore can be carried out under local anaesthesia or general anaesthesia.
 The choice of anaesthesia depends on the size and location of the lipoma.

 For procedures carried out under local anaesthesia, an injection of the local anaesthetic drug will be performed around the lipoma under sterile conditions.
 The local anaesthesia will take about 3-5min to achieve its full effect and will allow the surgery to be carried out with minimal pain.
 An incision on the skin will then be made over the lipoma and the lipoma will be freed from the surrounding tissues and extracted from the incision.
 The incision is usually smaller than the size of the lipoma yet allows the safe extraction of the lipoma.
 Lipomas on the upper extremities and torso (with the exclusion of the posterior neck region) are usually smaller in size and located relatively superficially and can hence be removed under local anaesthesia.